bastings/bastings.github.io/index.md

 ## Hello

 Hi, welcome to my website!
-My name is Jasmijn (she/her), and I'm an AI researcher at Google.
+My name is Jasmijn (she/her), and I'm a Research Scientist at Google.
 Currently I'm interested in the following topics, especially in the context of Natural Language Processing:

 - Explainable AI
 - Interpretability